Cloufield/GWASTutorial/02_Linux_basics/README.md

     /home/he/work/GWASTutorial/02_Linux_basics/README.md
     ```

+---

 #### `cd`

-`cd`: Change the current working directory
+`cd`: Change the current working directory.

 !!! example "Use `cd` to change directory to `02_Linux_basics` and then print the current directory"
     ```Bash